 Uber

-Uber the most popular ride sharing app is available in almost every city in Mexico with some caveats.
+Uber, the most popular ride-sharing app, is available in almost every city in Mexico with some caveats.
 A lot of cities in Mexico have put in regulations that don’t allow Uber to pick you up at airports or bus stations in an effort to support taxi drivers.
 To use it, you connect a credit card to your profile and when you ask for a ride Uber will connect you to drivers nearby.
-You can see the fee Uber charges before accepting a ride, and don’t worry you don’t need to carry cash.
-Uber is available on iOS and Android
+You can see the fees Uber charges before accepting a ride, and don’t worry; you don’t need to carry cash.
+Uber is available on iOS and Android.

 Didi

 Didi is a strong competitor to Uber in Mexico.
 Also a ride-sharing app in Mexico that connects you to drivers nearby, Didi is available throughout Mexico.
-Didi is available on iOS and Android
+You can select to pay with cash or credit card.
+Didi is available on iOS and Android.

 La Comer

 La Comer is a chain of grocery stores throughout Mexico.
-Their app allows you to buy groceries online, get them delivered, and even saves your previous orders.
+Their app allows you to buy groceries online, get them delivered, and even save your previous orders.
 Although their app is only in Spanish, it is extremely convenient to order groceries and keep track of previous purchases in a single app.
-Particularly during Covid, as La Comer offers home delivery in almost every state.
 Available on both iOS and Android

 Rome2Rio